Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 3311.
 Classical Mechanics.

 This course discusses the fundamentals of classical mechanics focusing on the physical description of the behavior of single and multiple particle systems.
 Topics include advanced problem-solving strategies for systems with position and velocity dependent forces, simple harmonic oscillators, and non-inertial reference frames.
-Prerequisite: PHYS 2435 with a grade of "C" or better.
+Prerequisite: PHYS 2335 and PHYS 2135 with grades of "C" or better.
 Corequisite: PHYS 3320 with a grade of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.